Just Our Soldiers' Helpers Inc.

 How are the packages funded?

 We rely upon donations and fundraisers.
 Motorcycle groups have been huge supporters of the J.O.S.H. mission and have consistently held motorcycle runs to help fund our packages.
 Liberty Mutual Insurance and other faithful individuals, organizations and companies have supported our mission.
-Companies and organizations that have helped support our troops are listed on the J.O.S.H.
-Supporters page.
+Companies and organizations that have helped support our troops are listed on the Donors and Sponsors page.
 No donation is too small and all help is appreciated!

 What percentage of funds/proceeds is used for the care packages?

 J.O.S.H. is 100% volunteer led and operated.
-The only expenses paid by J.O.S.H. are the cost of the website, brochure printing, t-shirts for volunteers, etc. In 2015, 93% of all donations were used directly for the care packages.
-In 2016, 94% of all proceeds directly benefited the troops.
+The only expenses paid by J.O.S.H. are the cost of the website, brochure printing, t-shirts for volunteers, etc. In 2016 and 2017, right at 94% of all proceeds directly benefited the troops.
 The only administrative expenses we have are for the website, printing expenses, etc. Our goal is to keep administrative expenses low in order to support as many Soldiers as possible.

 All Florida non-profits that solicit donations are required to register with the Florida Department of Agriculture and Consumer Services.
 Please feel free to verify the J.O.S.H. program costs/administrative expenses by clicking on this link to view the Gift Giver's Guide.
 Simply type J.O.S.H. or Just Our Soldiers' Helpers as the business name and our financial information will be shown.

-During 2016 we shipped over 1,000 care packages.
-The number of packages is not a relevant unit of measure because some people pack differently than others and there are many sizes of boxes.
-J.O.S.H. packs the large flat rate USPS boxes and we pack them as full as we can possible get them.
-We pack them very neatly so more items will fit.
-We focus on the quality of the care packages, not on the quantity.
-As of the end of December 2016, we estimated that we had shipped over 50,000 pounds of food and hygiene products during our tenure.
+During 2017 we shipped over 1,400 care packages.
+However, J.O.S.H. focuses on the quality of the care packages, not the quantity.
+As of the end of December 2017, we estimated that we had shipped close to 60,000 pounds of food and hygiene products during our tenure.

 Who can be added to the shipping list?